Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

 Although practitioners should indeed proceed with caution when targeting with outcome prediction models~\citep{ascarza2018retention,radcliffe2011real}, prior research studies do show evidence that targeting based on outcome predictions can be effective.
-For example, in an advertising campaign of a major food chain, \cite{stitelman2011estimating} found that displaying ads based on likelihood of conversion increased the volume of prospective new customers by 40\% more than displaying ads to the general population. \cite{huang2015telco} deployed a churn prediction model in a telecommunications firm that increased the recharge rate of potential churners by more than 50\% according to an A/B test. \cite{mackenzie2013retailers} estimated that 35\% of what consumers purchase on Amazon and 75\% of what they watch on Netflix come from product recommendations based on predictive models.
-Importantly, none of these targeting approaches modeled more than one potential outcome, so it would be wrong to interpret the model estimates as causal effects; yet their estimates were useful to identify individuals who would be positively affected by interventions.
+For example, in an advertising campaign of a major food chain, \cite{stitelman2011estimating} found that displaying ads based on likelihood of conversion increased the volume of prospective new customers by 40\% more than displaying ads to the general population. \cite{huang2015telco} deployed a churn prediction model in a telecommunications firm that increased the recharge rate of potential churners by more than 50\% according to an A/B test. \cite{mackenzie2013retailers} estimated that 35\% of what consumers purchase on Amazon and 75\% of what they watch on Netflix come from product recommendations based on non-causal predictive models (as we understand it).
+None of these targeting approaches modeled more than one potential outcome, so it would be wrong\footnote{Except under extreme assumptions.} to interpret the model estimates as causal effects; however, their estimates were able to identify individuals who would be positively affected by interventions.

-In fact, consistent with the proxy-modeling view, using outcome predictions can result in more effective causal decision making than using causal effect predictions. \cite{radcliffe2011real} provide a list of several conditions under which causal effect predictions may not produce better targeting results than outcome predictions, such as when treatment effects are particularly small and outcomes are informative of effects. ~\cite{fernandez2018causal} explain why, presenting a theoretical analysis comparing the two approaches and showing that larger sampling variance in treatment effect estimation may lead to more errors than the (biased) outcome prediction approach.
+Consistent with the proxy-modeling view, using outcome predictions can result in more effective causal decision making than using causal effect predictions. \cite{radcliffe2011real} provide a list of several conditions under which causal effect predictions may not produce better targeting results than outcome predictions, such as when treatment effects are particularly small, and outcomes are informative of effects. ~\cite{fernandez2018causal} explain why, presenting a theoretical analysis comparing the two approaches and showing that larger sampling variance in treatment effect estimation may lead to more decision-making errors than the (biased) outcome prediction approach.
 Moreover, they show that the often stronger signal-to-noise ratio in outcome prediction may help with intervention decisions when outcomes and treatment effects are correlated.
-Thus, in some settings, it may be possible to make good targeting decisions without actually having any data on how people behave when targeted!
+Thus, it may be possible to make good targeting decisions in some settings without actually having any data on how people behave when targeted.